SiliconLabs/wiseconnect/examples/snippets/wlan/data_transfer/readme.md

    #define WIFI_CLIENT_CREDENTIAL                "YOUR_AP_PASSPHRASE"
   	```

-  - WIFI_CLIENT_SECURITY_TYPE refers to the security type if the Access point is configured in WPA/WPA2 or mixed security modes.
+  - WIFI_CLIENT_SECURITY_TYPE refers to the security type if the access point is configured in WPA/WPA2 or mixed security modes.

   	```c
    #define WIFI_CLIENT_SECURITY_TYPE              SL_WIFI_WPA_WPA2_MIXED